Home » Career » Artillery Jobs for Army & Marine Veterans after Military

 Skills that Artillery Soldiers and Marines Possess

 Field Artillery soldiers and Marines have many skills that translate directly to civilian skills.
-For example, civilian workforce experts say that an Army 13B (Cannon Operator) or a Marine Corps 0811 (Cannoneer) have the following civilian skills:
+For example, civilian workforce experts say that an Army 13B (Cannon Operator) or a Marine Corps 0811 (Cannoneer) has the following civilian skills:

-• Automotive/Mobile Equipment Preventative Maintenance
+• Automotive/Mobile Equipment Preventive Maintenance

 • Cargo Handling